ANY

 You will want desperately to rise above everything that seems foolish and

-But, as i said above, because the manic defense is just another vain illusion
+above, because the manic defense is just another vain illusion like all the

-Your own inner pain must be understood through the psychotherapy, not hidden
+pain must be understood through the psychotherapy, not hidden away with flashy

-away with flashy slight-of-hand.
-In essence, it will be necessary to learn
+slight-of-hand.
+In essence, it will be necessary to learn to treat yourself

-true love that your parents never gave to
+love that your parents never gave to you.

 Needless to say,